Blaize-Egelhof/P4-Genepool/README.md

 2.  **Streamlined Service Review:**  - As a returning visitor, I aim to easily review the various services offered by Genepool.
 The straightforward navigation ensures a seamless process to explore and stay informed about the available services.
 3.   **Staying Updated on Partnerships:**  - As a returning visitor, I'm interested in staying updated on the partnerships Genepool has formed.
 Leveraging the carousel feature allows me to conveniently view any new collaborations or developments.
 4.  **Checking for Updates:**  - As a returning visitor, I seek any updates or changes to the quote requests,callback requests and tickets Ive opened.
+5. **Able to communicate to a staff member via the ticket chat** - As a returning visitor , I am able to review tickets and quotes for any feedback given by staff members, as well as reply back to feedback via the ticket chat dialogue.

 -   ### ***Design***